Signado vs Apollo

 Apollo's database refreshes quarterly at best.
 In practice, contact data decays at roughly 30% per year: people change jobs, companies restructure, email addresses go stale.
 A list exported in January is measurably less accurate by April.

-Apollo's sequences let you schedule outreach on a cadence: Tuesday at 9am, follow up Thursday, follow up next Monday.
-The timing is based on your calendar, not on anything happening at the prospect's company.
-The result: generic emails arriving at random moments, competing with 50 other SDRs who pulled the same list and wrote the same "I noticed your company is growing" opening line.
+Apollo's sequences fire on a calendar cadence: Tuesday at 9am, follow up Thursday, follow up next Monday.
+The timing is based on your schedule, not on anything happening in the prospect's world.
+The result: generic emails arriving at random moments, competing with 50 other SDRs who pulled the same list and wrote the same 'I noticed your company is growing' opening line.

 Apollo (Static Database)